orisai/nette-monolog/docs/README.md

 For logging *to* Tracy *from* Monolog, enable `toTracy` option.

-Under the hood extension registers [handler](#handlers) with reserved name `tracy`.
+Under the hood extension registers [handler](#handlers) with reserved name `tracyLogger`.
 This handler can be configured as any other (except the preset `service` key) so you can e.g. allow or forbid this handler for specific channels.

 ```neon
 monolog: